jqwik-team/jqwik/docs/user-guide.md

   The default is `ShrinkingMode.ON`

-- `ReportingMode reporting`: You can switch to more verbose reporting.
+- `Reporting[] reporting`: You can switch on additional reporting aspects. by specifying one or more of the following `Reporting` values:
-  `ReportingMode.GENERATED` will report each generated set of parameters.
+  - `Reporting.GENERATED` will report each generated set of parameters.
+  - `Reporting.FALSIFIED` will report each falsified set of parameters during shrinking.

-  The default is `ReportingMode.MINIMAL`
+  The default is _no_ additional reporting aspects are switched on.

 ## Assertions